 RTMP (Real-Time Messaging Protocol)

-A widely used protocol for transmitting audio, video, and data over the internet between a broadcaster and streaming platform.
-Still a standard for ingestion, even though playback is often via HLS.
+A widely used protocol for transmitting audio, video, and data over the Internet between a broadcaster and streaming platform.
+It’s still a standard for ingestion, even though playback is often via HLS.

 Resolution